Somerset-SIDeR-Programme/YDH-Obfuscator-Service/README.md

 If the patient, birthdate, location or practitioner parameters are removed from the original URL the obfuscation process and redirect will not occur, and a status 400 will be returned with the message "An essential parameter is missing".

+# Deployment
 ## Setting up as a Windows Service
 The test listener will stop running once the CLI is exited or the Node.js REPL is terminated using `Ctrl+C`, which isn't ideal.
 As such, this implementation uses the [winser](https://github.com/jfromaniello/winser) package to set up the Node.js application as a Windows Service.

-**Note:** When you change any settings in the configuration file, you will need to restart the service for the changes to take effect.

 ### To install as a service:
 1. Navigate to the repo
 2. Run `npm run install-windows-service` as administrator
 3. A prompt will appear asking for confirmation of installation type `y` and hit enter

-The service should now be visible in Services:
+4. The service should now be visible in Services

 <img src="https://raw.githubusercontent.com/Somerset-SIDeR-Programme/YDH-Obfuscator-Service/master/SIDeR-Windows-Service.png" width="800">

+**Note:** When you change any settings in the configuration file, you will need to restart the service for the changes to take effect.

 ### To uninstall the service:
 1. Navigate to the repo